faker-ruby/faker/README.md

 Faker is a port of [Perl's Data::Faker library](https://metacpan.org/pod/Data::Faker).
 It's a library for generating fake data such as names, addresses, and phone numbers.

-Faker helps you generate real-looking test data, and populate your database with more than a couple of records while you're doing development.
+Faker helps you generate realistic test data, and populate your database with more than a couple of records while you're doing development.

 It comes in very handy for taking screenshots (taking screenshots for a personal project)